gilgamesh-nlp/CEFM/README.md

 ROI + Entity features will be uploaded soon!

-For initializing dataset and data loader for pytorch

-Load the data-set for training and testing as per the requirement of the run.
 Experimental setting

 Configurations for the binary/multi-class setting (training/testing/evaluation) has to be considered as per the requirement, code blocks for which are provided and suitably commented out.